-Today, I work much less at a remote job I love for a company with a solid mission, have interesting podcast projects, participate in local politics, and travel several times a year for business and for pleasure.
+Today, I work much less after raising my rates as a freelancer, have interesting podcast projects, participate in local politics, and travel several times a year for business and for pleasure.
 When I look at what I want my life to be like 10, 15, 20 years from now, I honestly hope it looks a lot like it does today.

 Getting from that point to today required planning and work.
 And, more importantly, it required vision.
 I had to clarify what I wanted my life to look like.
 Once I visualized the end result, I was able to work backward and take steps to come closer to that goal.

 How I Began Moving Toward Financial Happiness — While Visiting the Coffee Shop

 I’m a firm believer that, once your basic needs are taken care of, a lot of the unhappiness related to money comes from the reality that you probably aren’t spending it in ways that reflect your values and priorities.

 Eight years ago, I thought about what I wanted my life to be.
 I also knew I didn’t want to give up some of life’s simple pleasures.
 I’ll be honest.
 For me, it wasn’t about lattes.
 I liked going to the coffee shop and getting a small hot chocolate with all the extras, and maybe a biscotti for dipping.

 It’s the same difference.
 I didn’t do it every day, but it was a pleasure I enjoyed once every week or so.
 Other things I liked included buying books (now I just push a button on my Kindle), and putting on a good fireworks show in July.